Phytoestrogens are chemicals in plants. When they are consumed, they mimic the effect of estrogens in the human body.

 Phytoestrogens are sometimes called “dietary estrogens” or “xenoestrogens”.
 They are not produced internally by the endocrine system.

-They are obtained by eating foods containing phytoestrogens or taking supplements.
+They are obtained by eating phytoestrogen rich foods or taking phytoestrogens supplements.
 Chemically, they are not identical to estrogen but they are very similar in structure.

 There are four primary classes of phytoestrogens: isoflavones, lignans, flavones and coumestans.